 It happened last week.
-A planter died by the trunk of an elephant.
-Unconscious after he was flung by it, his body fought all night to live.
-Folks from the village and his kin took him first to the taluk hospital and then to the district hospital, but several of his internals had expired already, crushed when he’d smashed into the ground.
-There are witnesses and they have no differing accounts — and they’re unanimous in regard to who is to blame.
+A coffee planter died by the trunk of an elephant.
+Unconscious once he was flung by it, his body fought all night to live.
+Folks from the village and his kin took him first to the taluk hospital and then to the district hospital, but several of his internals had expired already, crushed when he'd hit the ground.
+There are witnesses, and they have no differing accounts — and they're unanimous about who is to blame.

-Such a death as this everybody had been anticipating for some time now, with the very human conviction that somebody would go like this, somebody but them.
-Everybody was proved right, all but one who was 40 years old, owner of the plantation right next to ours on our east with a stream for a boundary between his place and ours.
-He wouldn’t have been the one if he hadn’t stopped his car after he’d passed the elephants.
-He'd be alive now if he hadn’t got out and walked back 100 meters in the dark of eleven to watch what they were up to.
+Such a death everybody had been anticipating — somebody would go like this, somebody other than them.
+Everybody was proved right, all but a 40-year-old, owner of the plantation next to ours on our east.
+A stream separates his property from ours.
+He wouldn't have been the one to die if he hadn't stopped his car after he'd passed the elephants.
+He'd be alive now if he hadn't got out and walked back 100 meters in the dark to check what was going on.

-The night we're speaking of, some eight elephants came waddling through the IBC plantation, and when they reached the highway, paused before the sparse traffic before crossing over to Mala's Thota.
-While they waited for a safe moment a female in the herd went into labour.
-The herd circled her, the males looking outward and ready to defend.
-The female's heaving brought them onto the road a bit, causing vehicular traffic to coalesce, and move in a slow, respectful stream.
-The elephants slipped and slid on the roadside while making room for trucks and buses, not seeming to mind the inconvenience.
-In the meantime the female delivered, and the baby began to receive its first ministrations.
-Two hours later, the herd had still not moved, and villagers from the Hydur village a few minutes away had gathered to look, inhaling the drama, savoring the truce between man and untamed beast.
+Some eight elephants had come waddling through the IBC plantation, and when they reached the highway, they had paused before the light traffic.
+While they waited, a female in the herd went into labour.
+The others circled her, the males facing outward, ready to defend.
+The female's heavings brought them onto the road a bit, causing vehicular traffic to coalesce, and move in a slow, respectful stream.
+The elephants packed themselves tight on the roadside, making room for trucks and buses, putting up with the inconvenience with no outward fuss.
+In the meantime, the female delivered, and the baby began to receive its first ministrations.
+Two hours later, the herd had still not moved, and villagers from the Hydur village a few minutes away gathered to look, savouring the drama during this truce between man and beast.

-Folks in these parts have been experiencing the elephant every day: the embankments of water tanks in the coffee estates have collapsed under the weight of elephants bathing; fences and coffee plants trampled down; trees humbled and bent to the ground; trees uprooted and tossed about; whole coffee patches laid waste in a game conceived for the toddler elephant; heaps of fresh dung here and there with bright white mushrooms sprouting on them; deep round footmarks everywhere; and, of course, the stories.
+Folks here have been experiencing the elephant every day: the embankments of water tanks in the coffee estates have collapsed under the weight of elephants going down to bathe; fences and coffee plants are trampled on and crushed; trees are mauled and brought to the ground; more trees are uprooted and tossed around; entire coffee patches are laid waste while amusing the toddler elephant.
+Huge balls of elephant dung lie about with bright white mushrooms sprouting on them.
+Deep round footmarks show up everywhere.

-It has been a long time since the elephant lost its titles to these lands.
-But it has its memory and cannot help feeling ownership of these hills that were once jungle and are now human plantations and human playgrounds.
+It has been a long time since the elephant lost to man its titles to these lands.
+But it has its memory and cannot help outrage at losing ownership of these hills that were jungle before and are now plantations that afford them no foraging.
 It is making its stand, and I don't know if it can look forward into time as well as it can see backwards.

-Coming back to our story, an hour before midnight the herd was still at the roadside, allowing traffic to pass, nodding and swinging heads, jiggling bellies and backsides, waving trunks.
+Coming back to our story, an hour before midnight the herd was still at the roadside, nodding and swaying heads, jiggling backsides and bellies, heaving trunks, flapping ears.
 The planter of this story drove past them and halted.
-He climbed out of his car and walked back to the spectacle of elephants in possession of a newborn.
-The planter admonished the villagers to stand back, warned them of the dangers in scaring a beast with baby.
+He climbed out and walked back to the spectacle of anxious elephants in possession of a newborn.
+The planter admonished the villagers, asked them to stand back, warned them of the dangers in scaring an animal with baby.
 Then he pulled his phone from his pocket and began to shoot and, enchanted by the beauty of the beasts before him, crossed his own line.
-A male from the herd detached itself and came over to him in no great hurry, but full of fury.
+A male from the herd detached itself and came over to him.
+It appeared to be in no great hurry.

-Two days ago, on Friday, his family performed final rites for him.
+On Friday, two days ago, his family performed his final rites.